chettoy/apexsky/README.md

 1. **Download libraries for accessing memory**

-   - If you're using the *memflow* connector, ensure you download the corresponding files and place them in the same directory:
+   - If you're using the *memflow* connector, ensure you download the corresponding files and place them in `~/.local/lib/memflow/` or the current directory:

       * [libmemflow_kvm.so](https://github.com/memflow/memflow-kvm/releases/download/bin-stable/libmemflow_kvm.x86_64.so)
       * [libmemflow_qemu.so](https://github.com/memflow/memflow-qemu/releases/download/bin-0.2.1/libmemflow_qemu.x86_64.so)
       * [libmemflow_win32.so](https://github.com/memflow/memflow-win32/releases/download/bin-stable/libmemflow_win32.x86_64.so)

-   - If you're using MemProcFS or LeechCore
+   - If you're using MemProcFS or LeechCore, extract them to `~/.local/lib/memprocfs/` or the current directory:

       - Download and extract the files from [MemProcFS Releases](https://github.com/ufrisk/MemProcFS/releases).